MaurizeDev/Python-CoinTossGame_and_probability-calculator/README.md

 In large populations, even highly improbable events become almost certain.
 The goal of this program is to simulate a tournament where millions of people toss coins, and we observe how many toss only heads, highlighting the inevitability of statistical outliers.

 ## Concept
 The core idea is based on the statistical probability of a coin landing on heads or tails.
 If a large enough population participates in a coin toss tournament, it is statistically inevitable that some participants will always toss heads (or tails), despite the low probability of this event happening.
-This project demonstrates that even with an incredibly low probability (such as 0.0000000931323%, or 1 in a billion), someone will eventually toss heads consistently in a large enough population.
+This project demonstrates that even with an incredibly low probability (such as 0.0000001%, or 1 in a billion) of tossing 30 times heads in a row, someone will eventually toss heads consistently in a large enough population.

 For example, with 300 million people tossing coins 30 times, there is still a 25% chance that someone will have tossed 30 heads in a row.
 The program simulates coin tosses for a given number of players and tosses, and summarizes the results.